realadvisor/dev-server-setup/README.md

 2. Go to the newly created icon on the left bar
 3. Add a new SSH target
 4. Connect to your remote machine and clone your git repository through the VS Code interface
+5. You may also want to open an existing directory, for example the root of your server `/`
+6. By default, the number of file watchers on some machines will be too low.
+This will manifest either by VS Code complaining "Visual Studio Code is unable to watch for file changes in this large workspace" or by your webpack/node/whatever applications not starting.
+Fix it by like that:

+"Visual Studio Code is unable to watch for file changes in this large workspace" (error ENOSPC)# When you see this notification, it indicates that the VS Code file watcher is running out of handles because the workspace is large and contains many files.
+Before adjusting platform limits, make sure that potentially large folders, such as Python .venv, are added to the files.watcherExclude setting (more details below).
+The current limit can be viewed by running:

+`cat /proc/sys/fs/inotify/max_user_watches`

+The limit can be increased to its maximum by editing `/etc/sysctl.conf` (except on Arch Linux, read below) and adding this line to the end of the file:

+`fs.inotify.max_user_watches=524288`

+The new value can then be loaded in by running `sudo sysctl -p`.

+While 524,288 is the maximum number of files that can be watched, if you're in an environment that is particularly memory constrained, you may wish to lower the number.
+Each file watch takes up 1080 bytes, so assuming that all 524,288 watches are consumed, that results in an upper bound of around 540 MiB.